Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How to Choose Leather Care

 The golden rule is clean then condition.
 For the best results use a dedicated cleaner and conditioner (our top pick, or the Lexol kit); for convenience a combined product like the Meguiar's works for regular upkeep.
-If your leather is dry or aged, prioritise a strong conditioner like Leather Honey.
+If your leather is dry or aged, prioritize a strong conditioner like Leather Honey.
 Whatever you choose, apply gently — spray onto a brush or cloth rather than the seat, go easy on perforated leather, and always finish with conditioner.
 The interior detailing guide shows where leather care fits in the process.

 The Verdict